RowanAllan11/AMRsplitter/README.md

     snakemake --use-conda --conda-create-envs-only

-Then, the workflow can be used with the default confi file and 15 threads:
+Then, the workflow can be used with the default config file and 15 threads:

     snakemake --use-conda --cores 15